kkrasilschikova/hadoop-kafka/README.md

 # hadoop-kafka
 #### Purpose:
-1) Read events from topic and return only of specified type
+1) Read events from topic and return only of AvailableForProcessing type
 2) Download URI (using cURL), apply specified function, return what function returns and clean downloaded files

 #### Prerequisites: